 For beginner courses, you need to get within 50 feet of the control, but for advanced courses you need to be within 25 feet.
 25 feet is pretty close, it’s about 8 paces, or close enough that under many circumstances you could see a traditional control.

 There are two things you can do once the course is finished:

 - First you can review your splits and view your map reviewing your progress on the course.
 You can see your splits on Google maps.

 - You can do is upload your splits to the website and review your current standings.
 It’s instantaneous and you don’t have to wait for results, you can instantly see where you stand with respect to other competitors.
 Of course someone might run the course later and run it faster, so even if you are in a high finish position, your position may drop before the course closes.

 Can you run the course outside of the competition time?
-For some courses you can.
+For most courses you can.
 Your splits and total time will still be recorded and stored on the club website, but the standings will not be compared to other competitors.

 “No touch” Orienteering is a new activity designed with no contact of any kind.
 The course is set up with detailed GPS coordinates for control points.
 It’s run on your cell phone.
 Most courses don’t require anything other than a smartphone to run.
 The results are instantly available, so you can see how you did compared to the other participants.